 Workshops are intended to provide SDSU faculty and staff with information and resources to assist with finding and managing grant awards.

-Our workshop series incorporates in person (I) and online webinar (W) sessions.
-Space is limited; if you would like to participate, please RSVP using the following link: Fall 2018 Workshop RSVP.
-If you are interested but unable to attend, please contact Joi Coles at email@example.com.
+Our spring workshop series incorporates in person (*I) and online webinar (*W) sessions.
+Space is limited; if you would like to participate, please RSVP using the following link: Spring 2019 Workshop RSVP.
+If you are interested but unable to attend, please contact Joi Coles firstname.lastname@example.org.